zmmarshall/COSC1436-final-project/README.md

 - C++17 or newer compiler (g++, clang, or MSVC)

 ## Course Concepts Demonstrated
-Chapters 1-12 of [Textbook Title].
+Chapters 1-12 of Fundamentals of C++ Programming.